 Pets are not permitted in Peoria Stadium with the exception of guide, signal and service animals.

-Smoking is prohibited in any public seating area or restroom.
+Smoking (including electronic cigarettes) is prohibited in any public seating area or restroom.
 Smoking is permitted in designated areas only.

 By city ordinance, there is no overnight parking at Peoria Sports Complex.